SumiTomohiko/fsyscall2/doc/index.rst

 A local machine as a master
 ---------------------------

+If you use your machine as a master, you can control a slave with applications in your machine.

 .. image:: a_local_machine_as_a_master.png

 A local machine as a slave
 --------------------------

+When your machine is a slave, you can use a master machine as a local machine.
+You can use CPU/memory/applications in the master.
+These applications can read/write files in your slave machine.

 .. image:: a_local_machine_as_a_slave.png